LJMUSoE/CanvasHacks/Assignments/README.md

 LJMU SoE has developed a TamperMonkey Userscript to add a second route for creating rubrics, alongside Canvas’ official rubric builder.
 This alternative route is more forgiving about the structure of the rubric, specifically the order the ratings are defined.

-> This Userscript is an unofficial add-on to Canvas’ it is not endorsed by Canvas.
+> This Userscript is an unofficial add-on to Canvas; **it is not endorsed by Canvas**.
 If it works for you, great, but don’t phone Canvas Support if it fails.

 ## Creating the spreadsheet